dannixex6000/Number-Guessing-Game/README.md

 3. The user will get a certain number of guesses, depending on the level of difficulty
 4. When a number is guessed, the number must be a whole number; going above 100 or below 1 is up to the user

+# How To Use
+Just download NumberGuessingGame.py and execute the code

 # Project URL
 https://roadmap.sh/projects/number-guessing-game